 Buscot Lock on the River Thames

 Buscot Lock is the smallest of the 45 locks on the Thames.
-The manual beam-equipped pound lock was built in 1790, although today it looks just as it did more than 200 years ago.
+The manual beam-equipped pound lock was built in 1790, today it looks just as it did more than 200 years ago.
 Before the lock was built, there was a flash weir, where boats would 'run the rapid' downstream.
-It must have been a spectacular sight!
+When the lock was built the weir was owned by E Loveden of Buscot Park, who was a very strong champion of Thames navigation.
+The lock keeper's cottage was built in 1791 and features a fish house.
+The old weir was renewed by Lord Faringdon of Buscot Park in 1909, and was replaced by the new cut and weir in 1979.
+It is a lovely weir pool which is now a National Trust picnic area and otters, kites and kingfishers can be spotted.

-The lock was purchased (included within a large estate) in 1859 by Robert Tertius Campbell with money acquired in the Australian goldfields.
+The lock was purchased (included within a large estate) as part of Buscot Park in 1859 by Robert Tertius Campbell with money acquired in the Australian goldfields.
 He fitted water wheels to irrigate his estate, but sold up within 10 years, the result of overspending and bad luck.
 Later owners, Thomas Cook the travel agents, gave the site to the National Trust.

 Did you know?